ingydotnet/app-jyj-pm/doc/App/JYJ.md

 ## Description

-This module installs a commandline tool called `jyj`.
+This module installs a command-line tool called `jyj`.

 It reads stdin.

-If it looks like JSON, it print the YAML dump of the JSON decode.
+If it looks like JSON, it prints the YAML dump of the JSON decoding.

-If it looks like YAML, it print the JSON encode of the YAML load.
+If it looks like YAML, it prints the JSON encoding of the YAML load.

 That's it.